EESSI/docs/docs/site_build/site_cvmfs.md

 ```
 {% endraw %}

+This command will query the bucket for any file ending in `.tar.zst` that is NOT in the `${BUCKET}/archive` directory (we'll move tarballs there later after they are ingested, so that they will not be re-ingested when this script runs a second time).

 **2. Download the new tarballs to the Stratum 0**

 Here, one would typically start a loop, of which the first step is to download the tarballs: